 This module examines the Ten Commandments, perhaps the most well known `legal’ code in the world.
 Through the close study of key primary sources from the Hebrew Bible and the cultures that informed its writing, all readily available in modern English translation, the module explores the ancient Near Eastern context for these commands, the four texts in the Hebrew Bible that might be given the name Ten Commandments, and the role these texts played in the political, social, economic, and ethical aspects of ancient life.

-1. Familiarise you with the genre of ancient legal codes and to explore the most famous of those texts, namely, the Ten Commandments.
+- Familiarise students with the genre of ancient legal codes and to explore the most famous of those texts, namely, the Ten Commandments.
 Contrary to popular understanding, there is no single text in the Hebrew Bible that refers to itself as the Ten Commandments.
-Indeed, there are at least four passages (Exed 20; Exod 34; Lev 19; Deut 5) that might lay claim to this title.
+Indeed, there are at least four passages (Exodus 20; Exodus 34; Leviticus 19; Deuteronomy 5) that might lay claim to this title.

-4. Provide you with the tools to analyse the role of these legal codes in the ancient world.
+- Provide students with the tools to analyse the role of these legal codes in the ancient world.

 Teaching and Assessment